-Not only is college the scary part of your life where you’re supposed to magically figure out how you’re going to pay your post-grad cell phone bill; it’s the time when you become the person you’ll be for the rest of your life.
-As a senior, I’ve had my fair amount of coffee-induced panic attacks and sleepless nights, but the last three years I have transformed into someone I am so proud of.
+Not only is college the scary part of your life where you’re supposed to magically figure out how you’re going to pay your postgrad cellphone bill; it’s the time when you become the person you’ll be for the rest of your life.
+As a senior, I’ve had my fair amount of coffee-induced panic attacks and sleepless nights, but in the last three years, I’ve transformed into someone I’m so proud of.
 Here’s how I learned the importance of planning ahead in college and a few of the lessons I learned along the way.

 Don’t feel obligated to be conventional.
 If I had a dollar for every confused look I get when I tell people I’m a women’s studies major, I wouldn’t need to work–ever.
 I hesitated for a year before changing my major to women’s studies because I worried what people would think.
 I worried that I would never be hired in the journalism industry, but having interned at USA Today and been offered a position with Turner Broadcasting, I can definitively say that no one cares about your major—they care about what you can do with it.
 Major in something you love and do what you love.

 If you’re anything like me, it will be tempting to throw yourself into every possible opportunity.
 But they’re everywhere and you can either choose wisely or spread yourself too thin too quickly.
-When weighing an opportunity, consider whether you really want to do it or are you just looking to add a line to your resume?
+When weighing an opportunity, consider whether you really want to do it or if you’re just looking to add a line to your resume.

 Maintain a regular exercise routine and avoid fried food and excessive alcohol when you can.
 Not only will you avoid the freshman 15, but you’ll also have a healthy way to relieve stress when things get tough.
 This is something that will remain useful for the rest of your life.

-What are some things you wish you had known in college?
+What are some things you wish you’d known in college?

 Are you a college student hoping to make the most of your time in college?
-Check out Levo’s job’s board for great fall internships!
+Check out Levo’s jobs board for internship opportunities!